lorenzoPazuzu/machine-learning-meets-VCV-rack/README.md

 5. `read_patch.py`

-This script computes the Euclidean Distance and returns the name of the closest files (patch{number}.wav) to the target sound, for each of the encoding techniques used (MFCC vs Wavenet) and dimensionality reduction algorithms (t-SNE or PCA).
+This script computes the Euclidean Distance between the target sound and the closest neighbor.
+It returns the name of the closest file (patch{number}.wav) to the target sound in the plots, for each of the encoding techniques used (MFCC vs Wavenet) and dimensionality reduction algorithms (t-SNE or PCA).

 <img src="https://github.com/lorenzoPazuzu/machine-learning-meets-VCV-rack/blob/master/images/prints.png" width="50%" height="30%">